-Leading Georgia companies, sports teams condemn new state voting law
+Georgia sports teams and major companies such as Coca-Cola and Delta Air Lines condemn new state voting law

 And two Atlanta sports teams — the Falcons professional football team and the Hawks basketball team — issued statements about the bill within the past day.

-“The right to vote is the most fundamental citizen’s right and we at the Hawks view ourselves as a civic asset — not a partisan organization — and remain committed to endorsing steps that promote equality and encourage participation by all who seek to cast a ballot,” the Falcons principal owner Tony Ressler said in a statement Wednesday.
+“The right to vote is the most fundamental citizen’s right and we at the Hawks view ourselves as a civic asset — not a partisan organization — and remain committed to endorsing steps that promote equality and encourage participation by all who seek to cast a ballot,” Falcons principal owner Tony Ressler said in a statement Wednesday.

-Atlanta Falcons owner and chairman Arthur Blank said “every voice and every vote matters” in a Tuesday statement.
+Arthur Blank, Atlanta Falcons owner and chairman, said “every voice and every vote matters” in a Tuesday statement.

 “The right to vote is simply sacred.
 We should be working to make voting easier, not harder for every eligible citizen,” Blank said in the release.
 “Our businesses and family foundation will continue to actively support efforts that advance voting access for the citizens of Georgia and across the nation.”

-Georgia Gov. Brian Kemp hit back at Bastian, saying that the airline executive had worked closely with state officials in drafting the law.
+Georgia Gov. Brian Kemp (R) hit back at Bastian, saying that the airline executive had worked closely with state officials in drafting the law.

 “Today’s statement by Delta CEO Ed Bastian stands in stark contrast to our conversations with the company, ignores the content of the new law, and unfortunately continues to spread the same false attacks being repeated by partisan activists,” the governor said in an emailed statement.